hrbrmstr/iptools/README.md

 `iptools` is a set of tools for a working with IPv4 addresses.
 The aim is to provide functionality not presently available with any existing R package and to do so with as much speed as possible.
 To that end, many of the operations are written in `Rcpp` and require installation of the `Boost` libraries.
 A current, lofty goal is to mimic most of the functionality of the Python `iptools` module and make IP addresses first class R objects.

 The package also uses the v1 [GeoLite](http://dev.maxmind.com/geoip/legacy/geolite/) MaxMind library to perform basic geolocation of a given IPv4 address.
-You must manually install both the maxmind library (`brew install geoip` on OS X, `sudo apt-get install libgeoip-dev` on Ubuntu) and the `GeoLiteCity.dat` [] & `GeoLiteASNum.dat` [] files for the geolocation/ASN functions to work.
+You must manually install both the maxmind library (`brew install geoip` on OS X, `sudo apt-get install libgeoip-dev` on Ubuntu) and the `GeoLiteCity.dat` [<http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz>](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz) & `GeoLiteASNum.dat` [<http://geolite.maxmind.com/download/geoip/database/GeoLiteASNum.dat.gz>](http://geolite.maxmind.com/download/geoip/database/GeoLiteASNum.dat.gz) files for the geolocation/ASN functions to work.
 If there's interest in porting to the newer library/GeoLite2 format, I'll consider updating the package.

 The following functions are implemented:

--   `gethostbyaddr` - Returns all 'PTR' records associated with an IPv4 address
+-   `gethostbyaddr` - Returns all `PTR` records associated with an IPv4 address
--   `gethostbyname` - Returns all 'A' records associated with a hostname
+-   `gethostbyname` - Returns all `A` records associated with a hostname
+-   `gethostsbyaddr` - Vectorized version of
+-   `gethostsbyname` - Vectorized version of
 -   `ip2long` - Character (dotted-decimal) IPv4 Address Conversion to long integer
 -   `iptools` - A package to help perform various tasks with/on IPv4 addresses
 -   `long2ip` - Intger IPv4 Address Conversion to Character